pocc/tshark.dev/content/generation/scripted_gen.md

 ---
-title: "Scripted Packet Generation"
+title: "Script Packets"
 date: 2019-03-12T12:44:45Z
 author: Ross Jacobs
-description: "Generate packets with your programming language."
+description: "Generate packets with your favorite programming language"
+weight: 10
 ---

 When talking about packet generation, it is important to distinguish between